MrBananaPants/StarTracker/README.md

 - The app is still under development and not complete.
 - The current language is Dutch but it will be translated to English in the future once it's done.
 - It's also my first app I've ever programmed so it's far from perfect.

+# Notice

+What needs to be added / fixed:

+- The FAB needs to be replaced to the bottom right.
+- The buttons need to visually show the user what mode is currently selected.